-NRW are planning to put flood risk management procedures in place if required and will issue Flood Alerts and Warnings if rivers reach trigger levels.
+NRW is planning to put flood risk management procedures in place if required and will issue Flood Alerts and Warnings if rivers reach trigger levels.
 The warnings are updated on the NRW website every 15 minutes.

-The British Geological Survey (BGS) has expressed some concerns over increased risk of landslips.
+The British Geological Survey (BGS) has expressed some concerns over the increased risk of landslips.
 Dr Helen Reeves, BGS Science Director said “Recent heavy rainfall has left much of the UK with saturated ground conditions.
 Continued and prolonged heavy rain is forecast on the already saturated ground making the chances of landslides more likely; particularly across parts of Scotland, Wales and northern England.”

 The weather warnings will be kept under review and adjusted should the weather system change or develop and potential impacts vary.

-During this period of unsettled weather you are advised to stay up to date with the latest Met Office forecasts and National Severe Weather Warnings and find out what to do in severe weather so you can plan ahead for the coming weather.
+During this period of unsettled weather, you are advised to stay up to date with the latest Met Office forecasts and National Severe Weather Warnings and find out what to do in severe weather so you can plan ahead for the coming weather.